tkdguy85/windborne-test/README.md

 - Wildfire tracking (tracking either air quality or smoke direction/dissipation)
 - Commercial flight turbulence tracking (would this be public, tho?)
 - Magnetic storm (maybe solar activity could affect some parameters of balloon data?)
+- Some of NASA's APIs are interesting [DONKI](https://api.nasa.gov/) (of course in Shrek's voice)

 ### Extra ideas

 - Flexible API manipulation via Rails paired with React/Vue
 - FAQ page for new users/docs for reoccurring users
-- Lighthearted language depending on the overall feel of how the data's being presented.
+- Lighthearted language depending on the overall feel of how the data's being presented. (serious for fire, fun for learning, eh?)